Local Committee of China Democracy Party: Communist Party response

 The next day on June 29, 1998, Wang was arrested by the state police at his own home in front of his family members.
 He was charged with creating opposition against the Chinese government.
 His trial began on December 18, he had no lawyer defense, his trial lasted only a few hours.
-He was quickly sentenced on December 21, 1998, to 11 years of imprisonment and three years of deprivation of political rights for subversion.
+He was sentenced on December 21, 1998, to 11 years of imprisonment and three years of deprivation of political rights for subversion.

 On the same day, Xu Wenli, a 55-year-old member was also sentenced to 13 years for overthrowing the Communist party.

-On December 22, 1998, Qing Yongmin was sentenced to 12 years to prison for harming state security.
+On December 22, 1998, Qin Yongmin was sentenced to 12 years to prison for harming state security.

 Li Peng, Chairman of the Standing Committee of the National People's Congress at the time proclaimed, "If a group is designed to negate the leadership of the Communist Party, then it will not be allowed to exist."

 The Communist party declared the CDP an illegal organization, followed by a crackdown in Beijing in 1998.
 After the sentencing on December 23, 1998, the Supreme People's Court then declared that, "anyone who knowingly publishes, prints, copies, or distributes material containing incitement to overthrow state power and the socialist system or split the country" could be tried for crimes.
 Such charges could result in life sentences for film directors, computer software developers, writers and artists, and media and publishing personnel, all of whom are subject to the new directive.